-We’re guilty of looking at the world’s beauty through the lens and not with our eyes, capturing that Instagram-worthy footage of fireworks instead of marvelling at its grandeur IRL, and letting the camera “eat” before we actually dig in to (already cold) food.
-Mini panic attacks over collecting footage, recording information, finding out useful insider tips — we’ve all been there.
+We’re guilty of looking at the world’s beauty through the lens and not with our eyes, capturing that Instagram-worthy footage of fireworks instead of marvelling at its grandeur IRL, and letting the camera “eat” before we actually dig in to food.

-However, to be honest, much as we have our gripes about this, we relish in the moment we look back at our footages or written work, and realise how others can now see what we did too.
+However, much as we have our gripes about this, we relish in the moment we look back at our footages or written work, and realise how others can now see what we did too.
 That satisfaction is priceless.
 And that’s all that mattered.

 4) You’ll choose to spend money on experiences